 A digital bathroom scale is an essential in nearly every household.
-That’s why we spent over 27 hours researching both standard and smart bathroom scales as well as conducting over 250 weighs-ins.
-After significant research, we narrowed down to nine finalists and determined that the Weight Gurus Smart Scale – 0375 was the best bathroom scale due to its wide-ranging abilities, accuracy and reliability.
+That’s why we spent over 27 hours researching both standard and smart ones, and conducting over 250 weighs-ins.
+After significant research, we narrowed down to nine finalists and determined that the Weight Gurus – 0375 was the best bathroom scale due to its wide-ranging abilities, accuracy and reliability.

 Some other standard bathroom scales proved to be incredibly consistent, like the EatSmart – ESBS-01 and Vive – DMD1002SLV.
 Surprisingly, we only had one scale achieve perfection in both accuracy and consistency.
-This beautiful piece of craftsmanship is the Etekcity – EB4074C (no wonder it’s the number one Best Seller on Amazon).
+This beautiful piece of craftsmanship is the Etekcity – EB4074C.

 Top Pick: Weight Gurus - 0375

-After many weigh ins, the this bathroom scale was off by only five pounds out of almost 3,000 total pounds.
+After many weigh ins, this one was off by only five pounds out of almost 3,000 total pounds.
 It also provides you with a consistent body fat percentage that is tracked automatically with their phone app that is compatible with other apps like FitBit, Apple Health and Google Fit.